adrienjoly/chrome-next-step-for-trello/README.md

 📺🛠 You can watch on YouTube how I developed this Chrome Extension: [Livecoding Sessions](https://www.youtube.com/playlist?list=PLmzn1C-VN6G7FLdUJM3G82cG-Q69xJ2AY).

 Note: Version number is bumped and the extension is published to Chrome Web Store automatically by `semantic-release`, run on CI after each commit on the `master` branch.
 Read `release.config.js` for more information.

+## Contribute

+This Chrome Extension is open source and free to use.
+It includes features and fixes proposed by several [contributors](https://github.com/adrienjoly/chrome-next-step-for-trello/graphs/contributors).
+Pull requests are welcome, especially on prioritized [bugs and feature requests](https://github.com/adrienjoly/chrome-next-step-for-trello/projects/1).
+Please don't forget to read [CONTRIBUTING.md](CONTRIBUTING.md) first.

+Note: The author is supported by native ads that are visible when opening the "mode selection" menu.
+If you want to give a little extra, [donations](https://adrienjoly.com/donate) are not expected but always appreciated. 🤗